canhorn/EventHorizon.Blazor.TypeScript.Interop.Generator/README.md

 * [.NET Core](https://dotnet.microsoft.com/)
 * [TypeScript](https://www.typescriptlang.org/)
 * [NodeJS](https://nodejs.org/)
+  * Required Version >= 20

 ## TypeScript Parser

 The generation relies heavily on the TypeScript Abstract Syntax Tree and so the code includes ways to parse the source files into a AST representation for easier generation.

 The code has two supported parser types, .NET and NodeJS, to do realtime parsing of code.
 Using a .NET library it's able to do very quick parsing, but since it has not been maintained it can not handle complex or modern TypeScript syntax.
 But with the NodeJS TypeScript parser it can handle modern more complex TypeScript syntax, but with the trade off of in speed.

 > Having NodeJS installed is required to use the NodeJS TypeScript parser.
 (This is required when using the parser with the Tool)